Alright, so you’ve heard the term “mastermind” before. But you’re not entirely sure what it’s all about.

 What Happens During a Mastermind Meeting?

-The structure will depend on the specific mastermind but typically speaking, a mastermind meeting will either take the form of a “hot seat” or “round robin.”
+The structure will depend on the specific mastermind but typically speaking, a mastermind meeting will include “hot seats” and accountability.

-That member will get to share a certain business challenge or opportunity, and the group members will have the duration of the meeting to ask questions, make suggestions, raise concerns, point out opportunities, and offer to make connections.
+That member will get to share a certain business challenge or opportunity, and the group members will ask questions, make suggestions, raise concerns, point out opportunities, and offer to make connections.

 Who Should Join a Mastermind?